SysKitTeam/docs-point/common-tasks/permissions-review.md

 * **checking if only necessary content is externally shared**
 * **performing correcting actions** to mitigate errors discovered in previous steps

+**SysKit Point** provides the tools the site owners need to perform these tasks.

 The permissions review in SysKit Point can be viewed from two different roles, as described in this article:
 * [SysKit Point Admin user](#syskit-point-admin)
 * [SysKit Point Collaborator user](#syskit-point-collaborator)